 Cream together butter, sugars, salt, baking soda and powder.
 Add vanilla and eggs.
 Mix well.

 Add flour and peanut butter chips.
 Mix just until flour and chips are blended together.

-Cream butter and 5 cups powdered sugar.
+Chocolate: Cream butter and powdered sugar.
 Add cocoa and vanilla.
 Add milk a tablespoon at a time until frosting is smooth.
 If needed, add more powdered sugar.

-- At Cutler's they use Cake flour in the cookies.
-After testing these at home, we found All Purpose flour works best and still tastes about the same.
-With all cake flour, the cookies spread out a bit too much.
+- At Cutler's they use Cake flour in their cookie recipes.
+After testing this recipe at home, we found All Purpose flour works best and still tastes about the same.
+Using Cake flour creates a cookie that spreads out a bit too much for home baking.

-- Highly recommended, but not essential, refrigerate the dough for 30-60 minutes after shaping for best results!
+- Highly recommended, refrigerate the dough for at least 60 minutes after shaping for best results!